 We suggest to try the anchovies from Monterosso, Cinque Terre.
 They have a great taste especially marinated with lemon juice, white wine vinegar and olive oil.

 Mussels, “cozze” in Italian, from the Gulf of Poets are famous in northern Italy.
-I love them with spaghetti or cooked just with some parsley, garlic and white wine!
+We love them with spaghetti or cooked just with some parsley, garlic and white wine!

 Pansoti, trofie, trenette pasta

 There are different kind of pasta which have ligurian origins.
 If you are at a restaurant, here are the ones to look for on a menu which I suggest.

 Trofie which is a rolled strip of pasta cut into little pieces and twisted into their final shape.
-I love this pasta with seafood (mussels, clams, pieces of octopus…).
+We love this pasta with seafood (mussels, clams, pieces of octopus…).
 A must.

 Trenette which is a pasta very similar to linguine or tagliatelle and are perfect with pesto sauce, cooked green beans and potatoes.

 Pansoti which is a pasta stuffed with ricotta, aromatic herbs and which is usually served with walnut sauce.
 But be careful, the walnut sauce must be made just of walnuts, olive oil, bread crumb, garlic and marjoram.
 Nothing more to be perfect.

 The cuisine of Liguria has preserved the value of the tradition.
-I think it’s absolutely beautiful that the old generation maintains alive these culinary arts and that is passing down from mother to daughter.
+We think it’s absolutely beautiful that the old generation maintains alive these culinary arts and that is passing down from mother to daughter.